When walking makes your legs hurt

 3. Lumbar spinal stenosis

 Stenosis (pronounced ste-NO-sis) is a medical term for any kind of narrowing.
-Spinal stenosis can occur anywhere along the spine as a result of the vertebrae, the disks between them, or their supporting structures impinging on the tube-like spinal canal that holds the spinal cord and the roots of the nerves that branch off of it.
-Pain comes from the mechanical pressure, and perhaps also from the pinching off of blood flow to nerves.
+Spinal stenosis can occur anywhere along the spine when the vertebrae, the disks between vertebrae, or supporting structures impinge on the tubelike spinal canal that holds the spinal cord and the roots of the nerves that branch off it.
+Pain comes from the mechanical pressure, and perhaps also from a reduction in blood flow to nerves.

 The lumbar region of the spine consists of the five large vertebrae that form the small of the back.
-When spinal stenosis occurs in the lumbar region, lower back pain can be a symptom but often it's the legs that are affected.
+When spinal stenosis occurs in the lumbar region, lower back pain can be a symptom - but often, the legs are affected.
 The pain can resemble the pain caused by peripheral artery disease: cramping tightness that increases with walking, although it's often felt in the thigh rather than the calf.
-The legs may also feel weak and numb.
+The legs may also feel weak or numb.

 The diagnosis starts with discussion of symptoms and medical history.
-One important clue is whether the pain eases when the back is curved forward or flexed.
+One important clue is that the pain usually eases when the back is curved forward.
 That posture tends to take pressure off the lumbar region, and it's the reason some people with lumbar spinal stenosis find it easier to walk when leaning on a grocery cart or a walker.

-An MRI or CT scan will often be ordered to confirm a diagnosis, but imaging studies shouldn't be used to make one.
-Many people have spinal stenosis that shows up on an imaging study but doesn't cause any symptoms.
+An MRI or CT scan will often be ordered to confirm a diagnosis if someone has other symptoms.
+However, many people have spinal stenosis that shows up on imaging but doesn't cause symptoms.

-Treatment usually begins with physical therapy and exercises aimed at strengthening back and abdominal muscles.
+Treatment usually begins with physical therapy and exercises aimed at strengthening the back and abdominal muscles.
 Pain relievers may help.
-Corticosteroid injections into the spine may provide temporary reduction in pain, but they are not a long term solution.
+Corticosteroid injections into the spine may provide a temporary reduction in pain, but they are not a long-term solution.

 If the pain persists, surgery is an option.
 The most common procedure is a laminectomy, which involves cutting away part of a vertebra to create more space for the spinal cord and nerves.
 Bone spurs and portions of the disks and facet joints can also be removed to relieve pressure.